Get

 Muscle Soreness in Dogs

 Dogs can definitely get sore muscles from exercise, though it can be more difficult to detect than in humans.
-Muscle soreness can present after a number of different types of exercise.
-Some people believe that dogs only get sore from high intensity exercise, but that is not always the case.
-Low intensity exercise can also cause muscle soreness in dogs.
+Muscle soreness can occur after various types of exercise.
+Some people believe that dogs only get sore from high-intensity exercise, but that is not always the case.
+Low-intensity exercise can also cause muscle soreness in dogs.

 labrador retriever dog lying on the floor looking sad or sick